Hazrat Mirza Ghulam Ahmad

 Elsewhere he wrote:

-Of all the leaders of Tasawwuf that there have
+Of all the leaders of Tasawwuf that there have been

-are recorded in Tazkirat-ul-Auliya by Farid-ud-Din Attar,
+Tazkirat-ul-Auliya by Farid-ud-Din Attar, and are also

-as he says: ‘I am Adam, I am Seth, I am Noah, I am Abraham,
+‘I am Adam, I am Seth, I am Noah, I am Abraham, I am Moses, I

-I am Moses, I am Jesus, I am Muhammad, peace be upon him and
+am Jesus, I am Muhammad, peace be upon him and upon all these

-upon all these brothers of his’.”
-(Izala Auham, pages
+brothers of his’.”
+(Izala Auham, pages 258–259; RK,

-258–259; RK, vol. 3, p.
+vol. 3, p.
 230)

-The conclusion is that Hazrat Mirza Ghulam Ahmad has written,
+The conclusion is that Hazrat Mirza Ghulam Ahmad has written, both

-both generally as well as by naming specific auliya, mujaddids
+generally as well as by naming specific auliya, mujaddids

 and khalifas of Islam before him, that his own resemblance